fujaba/fulibFx/README.md

 The ItemListDisposable will run an action for all added items upon disposal.
 This can be used to clean up items in a list with a certain action in a single disposable.

-### Tuple
-A tuple represents a pair of two values.
-It can be used to return multiple values from a method.
-The framework uses tuples for storing the history of routes and the parameters of a route.

 ```java
 ItemListDisposable<String> disposable = ItemListDisposable.of(item -> print(item), "!", "World");
 disposable.add("Hello");